 The Big Deal About the FSA ID

 Completing the FAFSA this year?
-You'll first need to obtain an FSA ID for both the student applicant and one parent.
+You'll first need to obtain an FSA ID for both the student applicant and one parent at least a few days before you start the FAFSA.
+And if the parent on the FAFSA is married but filed taxes separately, the parent's current spouse will also need an FSA ID.
 The FSA ID is important but simple, made up of a username and password and used to access a handful of federal financial aid websites, including fafsa.gov.
 You can't complete the FAFSA, and therefore receive financial aid, without one.
+You can also use the FSA ID to sign your Direct Loan Master Promissory Note, complete Direct Loan entrance counseling, and apply for loan repayment plans.
+And it never expires.
 Getting an FSA ID is straightforward, but it does require a few steps.
 We've outlined the process below.

-- To begin, go to fsaid.ed.gov.
-You can get your FSA ID before the FAFSA becomes available, so if you're a parent of a current high school junior, you're welcome to complete the process now.
-Just make sure you save your FSA ID in a safe and memorable place so that you'll have it ready for the financial aid application process next year.
+- To begin, go to studentaid.gov/fsa-id.
+You can get your FSA ID anytime, so you're welcome to complete the process now.
+Just make sure you save your FSA ID in a safe and memorable place so that you'll have it ready for the financial aid application process every year.

-- Once you submit your information, you'll have the opportunity to verify your mobile phone number (if you selected that option) and email address.
-These are optional steps, but strongly recommended, as they can then both be used to recover a lost username or password.
-And, as mentioned above, a verified email address can also be used as an alternative to your username.
+- Once you submit your information, you'll have the opportunity to verify your mobile phone number (if you selected that option) and email address, so that you can use them in place of your username.

 - Don't use your high school email address to obtain an FSA ID, as you won't have access to it once you graduate.
 Use an email address to which you'll always have access.